-A new wave of cookieless ID solutions is sweeping the ad tech industry in the wake of the deprecation of third-party cookies.
+A new wave of cookieless identity (ID) solutions is sweeping the ad tech industry in the wake of the deprecation of third-party cookies.
 In a previous post, we covered The Privacy Sandbox, Google’s proposed alternative to third-party cookies, which uses browser anonymization and machine learning to build interest-based cohorts of users (FLOCs) that advertisers can target.

 As Google starts testing FLOCs in the real world, independent ad tech is working in parallel to create ID solutions that advertisers and publishers might use to identify users in the near future.
 In this article, we’ll review some of the most popular cookieless ID solutions and how they work.